-It works on the same principle as floating in the dead sea.
-The dead sea is so natural to float in because it is full of dissolved minerals.
-Much like in the Dead Sea, the more dissolved sugar there is in the solution, the higher the hydrometer floats, giving a higher reading on the hydrometer's scale.
+It works on the principle that items float easier in liquids with a high concentration of dissolved solids in.
+In home brew the more dissolved sugars there are in the solution, the higher the hydrometer floats, giving a higher reading on the hydrometer's scale.

-It is important to remember to spin the hydrometer to release any trapped gasses before taking a reading.
+It is important to remember to spin the hydrometer to release any attached gasses before taking a reading.

 Once the hydrometer is steady in the liquid, you can take a reading.

 A reading is taken from where the bottom of the meniscus crosses the scale on the hydrometer.
 (The meniscus is the concave or convex surface of a liquid in a tube.)

 This reading is called the Start or Specific Gravity (SG)

 In brewing, the meniscus will be concave, U shaped, which is why we take the reading from the bottom of the meniscus.

 As the sugar is fermented and turned in to CO2 gas and ethanol, which is a liquid, the hydrometer will sink lower in the solution, giving a lower reading.